soimort/translate-shell/README.md

 ### Recommended Dependencies

-These dependecies are optional, but strongly recommended for full functionality:
+These dependencies are optional, but strongly recommended for full functionality:

 * **[curl](http://curl.haxx.se/)** with **OpenSSL** support
 * **[GNU FriBidi](http://fribidi.org/)**: _an implementation of the Unicode Bidirectional Algorithm (bidi)_